Author: Michele at ScriptureStudy.Guide

 When referring to hell/the lake of fire, we see the word “forever” or “forever and ever” used which means an age with a clearly defined ending (aion), or an ongoing period of purpose up to the point that God’s purpose has been reached (aionios).
 HELL IS NOT NEVER-ENDING for a human spirit.
 Everything done by God is with purpose.

 For the full word study on this topic, please see the article Hell is not Eternal – God Works in Ages.

 God Does Not Create Garbage

-Human beings were created in God’s image (Genesis 1:27).
+Human beings were created in God’s image (Genesis 1:27) which means we all have been given a spirit that never ceases to exist (details here).
 All of us will have sin while in these fallible bodies — the only thing that brings us to peace with God is being washed in the blood of His Son (Colossians 1:20).

 But God calls many but not everyone, and of those He calls, He only chooses a few (Matthew 22:14).
 Does this mean that God created the majority of human souls to be tormented for eternity?
 My God does not derive pleasure by inflicting cruelty or pain onto His creation.
 “Have I any pleasure at all that the wicked should die? saith the Lord God: and not that he should return from his ways, and live?” ~Ezekiel 18:23.

 Those who teach or believe that God is a sadist and has made the majority of His human creation to be senselessly tormented for eternity are either 1) Acting from an unforgiving heart and forgetting that the Lord said “vengeance is mine” (Deuteronomy 32:35, Romans 12:19), or 2) They are blinded by God and believe He tortures wicked souls as a purposeless pastime, or 3) They are listening to the ridiculous false teachings of foolish men and failing to study the words in their bibles.